wenjietee/articledex/README.md

 ## About the app

 Article Dex is a progressive web application that allows busy users to save web articles of interest to read later.
-Users can further save articles locally to read it in the offline version of the application if an internet connection is unavailable.
+Users can further save articles locally to read it on the offline version of the application if an internet connection is unavailable.

 [Application Link](https://articledex.herokuapp.com/)